*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 Final thoughts on Bokashi vs Compost

 While there are differences between traditional composting and Bokashi composting, they can perfectly co-exist.
+For those who do not have a garden, Bokashi is an excellent option.

 Frequently Asked Questions